-in the name of our Lord Jesus
+in the name of our Lord Jesus (ULT)

 Possible meanings are 1) the name of the Lord Jesus is a metonym that represents his authority.
-AT: "with the authority of our Lord Jesus" or 2) being assembled in the Lord's name implies meeting together to worship him.
-AT: "to worship our Lord Jesus" (See: Metonymy and Assumed Knowledge and Implicit Information)
+Alternate translation: "with the authority of our Lord Jesus" or 2) being assembled in the Lord's name implies meeting together to worship him.
+Alternate translation: "to worship our Lord Jesus" (See: Metonymy and Assumed Knowledge and Implicit Information)